pap3rhat/visualization-tools/README.md

 /TODO vllt mehr erklären warum Einfach produkt (seperierbarkeit!)

 This can further be simplified, because the discrete Gaussian function can be approximated by the binomial distribution.
-So in order to get the correct kernel weights it is enough to simply look at the Pascals triangle. <br />
+So in order to get the correct kernel weights it is enough to simply look at Pascals triangle. <br />
 Each row in Pascals triangle can be interpreted as a one-dimensional kernel that weights the pixels closer to the center more that those farther away.
 For example the second row (counting starts at $0$!) would yield the following kernel
 ```math
 \begin{bmatrix}